 These effects don’t just impact your health.
 They also affect your ability to work, live independently, and enjoy everyday activities.
 That’s why spinal cord injury claims often involve long-term care planning and future financial needs.

-How These Injuries Affect Your Injury Claim
+How Spinal Cord Injuries Affect Your Car Accident Claim

 Spinal cord injuries are high-stakes cases not just because of the physical damage, but because of the lifetime costs involved.
 These claims often require extensive medical documentation, expert testimony, and a clear link between the accident and the long-term effects.
 Insurance companies are more likely to push back on high-value claims, especially if there’s any question about pre-existing conditions or the extent of your disability.
 The more severe and permanent the injury, the more complex and valuable your case becomes.
 The table below shows how different types of spinal injuries can affect the legal process and potential settlement value: